Nightbreed

 Nightbreed is a 1990 American dark fantasy horror film written and directed by Clive Barker, based on his 1988 novella Cabal.
 It stars Craig Sheffer, Anne Bobby, David Cronenberg, Charles Haid, Hugh Quarshie, and Doug Bradley.
 The film follows an unstable mental patient named Aaron Boone who is falsely led to believe by his doctor that he is a serial killer.
 Tracked down by the police, his doctor, and his girlfriend Lori, Boone eventually finds refuge in an abandoned cemetery called Midian among a tribe of monsters and outcasts known as the "Nightbreed" who hide from humanity.

 At the time of its release, the film was a commercial and critical failure.
 In several interviews, Barker protested that the film company tried to sell it as a standard slasher film, and that the powers-that-be had no real working knowledge of Nightbreed's story.
 Since its initial theatrical release, Nightbreed has become a cult film.

 Over time, Barker expressed disappointment with the final cut approved by the studio and always longed for the recovery of the reels so the film might be re-edited.
 In 2014, original film elements for the cut material were re-obtained and were edited into a director's cut, released through Scream Factory.

 Plot

-In Calgary, Aaron Boone dreams of Midian, a city where monsters are accepted.
-At the request of girlfriend Lori Winston, Boone is seeing psychotherapist Dr. Phillip Decker, a serial killer who convinces Boone that he committed Decker's murders.
-Decker drugs Boone with LSD disguised as lithium and orders Boone to turn himself in.
-Before he can do so, Boone is struck by a truck and taken to a hospital.
-There, Boone overhears the rants of Narcisse, a seemingly insane man who seeks to enter Midian.
-Convinced that Boone is there to test him, Narcisse gives Boone directions to the hidden city before tearing the skin off his face in order to show his "true" face.
-He is quickly subdued by hospital staff, and Boone leaves.

-Boone makes his way to Midian, a city beneath a massive graveyard in the middle of nowhere.
-Upon encountering supernatural creatures Kinski and Peloquin, Kinski says they should bring him below, but Peloquin refuses to allow in a normal human.
-Boone claims to be a murderer, but Peloquin smells his innocence and attacks him.
-Boone escapes, only to encounter a squad of police officers led by Decker.
-Boone is gunned down after Decker tricks the police into believing Boone is armed.
-Due to Peloquin's bite, Boone returns to life in the morgue.
-When he returns to Midian, he finds Narcisse there and is inducted into their society by the Nightbreed's leader, Dirk Lylesburg.
-In an initiation ceremony, Boone is touched by the blood of their deity, Baphomet.